hnc-agency/shq/README.md

 The return value is either the atom `ok` if the item was queued, or the atom `full` if not.

+When these functions return `full`, it is guaranteed that the given item was not inserted, and will not be inserted later without calling this function again.

 ### Retrieving an item

 ```erlang